SparkyCoder/Gpio_Controller_Api/README.md

 </details>

 ## Settings

-To update your API settings, refer to the [AppSettings](https://github.com/SparkyCoder/Gpio_Controller_Api/blob/main/GpioController/appsettings.json) file in your optional installs directory: `/opt/gpio-controller-api-1.3`.
+To update your API settings, refer to the [AppSettings](https://github.com/SparkyCoder/Gpio_Controller_Api/blob/main/GpioController/appsettings.json) file in your optional installs directory: `/opt/gpio-controller-api-1.4`.

-- Your API defaults to Port 3005.
-This can be updated in your AppSettings.
-- Your IP binds to 0:0:0:0 which means it will be accessible on any IP address associated with your SBC.
-Use `ifconfig` to see that information.
-- If you install the secure version (see below) update the AuthorizedEmails section to include your email.
-This will give you access to your API.
+#### Kestral:
+- `Kestral:Endpoints:Http:Url` - This is the endpoint your API will bind to. <br/>
+    By default it's set to 0:0:0:0:3005.
+Meaning it will bind to http://localhost:3005 and http://your.ip.address:3005.

+#### Authorization:
+- `Authorization:Enabled` - allows values "true" or "false".
+  - False: Allows access to any CORS origins and headers.
+Recommended only for developement.
+  - True: Requires a Google JWT to be authorized.
+It also requires the following authorization settings to be filled.

+- `Authorization:AuthorizedEmails` - Restricts entry to only the following Google users. <br/>
+  - Example value: `["yourEmailHere@gmail.com, anotherEmailHere@gmail.com]`

+- `Authorization:AuthorizedCorsOrigins` - Restricts CORS origins.
+For security purposes only requests with the listed origins are allowed through.

+#### Filters:

+- `Filters:AllowOnlyTheseChipsets` - `GET /sbc/chipsets/gpios` will usually return all <b>Chipsets</b> from your board.
+Some projects only require a subset of these.
+Adding IDs here filters results.
+  - Example: `[1]`

+- `Filters:AllowOnlyTheseGpios` - `GET /sbc/chipsets/gpios` will usually return all <b>GPIOs</b> from your board.
+Some projects only require a subset of these.
+Adding IDs here filters results.
+    - Example: `[91, 92, 81,95,80,79,94,93]`

-- <b>Warning!</b><br/>If you expose your IP and Port to the public (By adding a rule to your router / firewall) it is <b>highly recommended</b> to install the Secure API version which requires a Google JWT Bearer Token for authorization.
+<b>Important!</b><br/>If you expose your IP and Port to the public (By adding a rule to your router / firewall) it is <b>highly recommended</b> to set `Authorization:Enabled` to `true`.
 Without it, anybody can call your API.
 <br/>

 <!-- ROADMAP -->